AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/frame-wf-get-started.md

 ### Configure the default Frame.io account [!BADGE Coming soon]{type=Informative}

+Workfront administrators initiate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
+Once the default Frame.io account is set up, any projects created in Workfront have a mirror project created in Frame.io.

 >[!IMPORTANT]
 >
 >This feature is coming soon.
 For now, Frame.io accounts are added manually by the Workfront team.
-Contact your Adobe account representative.
+Contact your Adobe account representative for help.

-Workfront administrators initiate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
-Once the default Frame.io account is set up, any projects created in Workfront have a mirror project created in Frame.io.

 <!--For more information, see [Configure the [!DNL Workfront] and [!DNL Frame.io] integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md).